stoyanr/Evictor/README.md

+## Changes from original project: github:stoyanr/Evictor

+Following changes have been made/are to be made to this fork:

+* Default JDK version is now 1.7
+* OSS-Mavenized the project so that it is available via Maven Central
+* Separated inner classes
+* Modified code for better readability and checks
+* Removed eclipse-specific files
+* Removed the module - the top-level POM is the project POM

 ## Introduction

 **Evictor** is a Java library providing an implementation of `java.util.concurrent.ConcurrentMap` that supports timed entry eviction for caching.
 It is easy to use, thread-safe, very fast, and highly composable.
 It actually won a [programming contest](http://www.cayetanogaming.com/javatask) in which the submissions were judged for thread safety, performance, and design.